Realityloop/ace_editor/README.txt

 that matches and extends the features, usability and performance of existing native editors such as TextMate, Vim or Eclipse.

-This module integrates the editor into Drupal node/block edit forms for fast and easy HTML editing.
+This module integrates the editor into the node/block edit forms for fast and easy HTML editing.